SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/close-reasons.md

 I'm voting to close this question as off-topic because [licensing advice is off-topic on $SITENAME$.](//meta.stackoverflow.com/a/274964).
 Open source licensing questions can be asked on [OpenSource.SE](//opensource.stackexchange.com/help/on-topic).
 Legal questions may be asked on [Law.SE](//law.stackexchange.com/).

 ###[C] We are not Customer Support
-I'm voting to close this question as off-topic because [we are not customer support for your favourite company](//meta.stackoverflow.com/questions/255745).
+I'm voting to close this question as off-topic because [Stack Overflow cannot answer customer support questions](//meta.stackoverflow.com/questions/255745).
+Please consider contacting the company support with your issues.

 ###[C] SEO
 This question appears to be off-topic because it is about SEO which is off-topic at Stack Overflow.
 Please read "[Which SEO questions should be closed as non-programming/non-admin?](//meta.stackoverflow.com/a/382618)" to better understand when SEO questions are acceptable to ask here (most are not).
 General SEO questions may be asked on [Webmasters.SE](//webmasters.stackexchange.com/).